-\begin{definition}[$\delta$ - Equalized Odds Fairness] A classifier $\M$ satisfies $\delta$-Equalized Odds conditions with respective to the protected attribute G, if for all $g, g' \in \G$, the false positive rate and false negative rate of the classifier in the group $\{G = g\}$ and $\{G = g' \}$ are within $\delta$ of one another.
-In other words,
+A model is fair with respect to equalized odds if the model error on different groups is the same.
+In other words, given the true label for a data point, a fair model's prediction on a data point and its protected attribute should be conditionally independent.
+Following prior work~\cite{agarwal2018reductions, donini2018empirical}, we use a relaxed notion of equalized odds: \begin{definition}[$\delta$ - Equalized Odds Fairness] A classifier $\M$ satisfies $\delta$-Equalized Odds with respective to the protected attribute $\G$, if for all $g, g' \in \G$, the false positive rate and false negative rate of the classifier for group $\{G = g\}$ and $\{G = g' \}$ are within $\delta$ range of one another.

 where the probabilities are computed over the data distribution $\D$.
 We refer to $\Delta$ as the model's {\bf fairness gap} under equalized odds.
-A model satisfies exact fairness under equalized odds when $\delta=0$. \end{definition} In practice, the data distribution $\D$ is unknown.
-A fair model is learned by ensuring $\delta$-fairness empirically on the training set $\train$, e.g., through minimizing the model's empirical loss under $\delta$-fairness as a constraint or post-processing \cite{hardt2016equality}, where the probability in \eqref{eq:eo-fairness} is computed over the training set $\train$.
-We denote the $\delta$-fair model trained on $S$ as $\Ms^{\delta}$ and refer to $\delta$ as \emph{enforced fairness level}.
+A model satisfies exact fairness under equalized odds when $\delta=0$. \end{definition}

+In practice, the data distribution $\D$ is unknown.
+A fair model is thus obtained by ensuring $\delta$-fairness empirically on the training set $\train$.
+We can minimize the model's empirical loss under $\delta$-fairness as a constraint, or through post-processing~\cite{hardt2016equality}.
+We refer to $\delta$ as the \emph{enforced fairness level}.